akkartik/mu/Readme.md

 make sense for your specific program.
 If it makes sense to perform different checks in different parts of your program, you'll be able to do that.

-To summarize: Mu instructions have multiple operand and result values.
+To summarize: Mu instructions have multiple ingredient and result reagents.
 Values can have multiple rows separated by slashes, and rows can have multiple columns separated by colons.
-The address of a value is always in the very first column of the first row of its 'table'.
+The address of a reagent is always in the very first column of the first row of its 'table'.
 You can visualize the last example above as: